Our Lady of Guadalupe travels across Canada and finds a home in Edmonton Archdiocese

 A photo of Msgr.
 Diego Monroy Ponce, Bishop of Guadalupe and Rector of the Basilica of Our Lady of Guadalupe, Mexico City.
 Date unknown.
 Photo courtesy of Christine Foisy-Erickson.

 Through word of mouth, this replica of the original Our Lady of Guadalupe image began being shipped to Catholic communities across Canada.
-Christine and her Sherwood Park friends, Lucie Tettemente and Lucie’s husband, Joseph Maksymiuk, managed the bookings.
+Christine and her Sherwood Park friends, Lucie Tettamente and Lucie’s husband, Joseph Maksymiuk, managed the bookings.

 “A request would come in and we would send Mary to Purolator and she would be shipped off.
 So she’s traveled across Canada, a number of times,” Christine said.
 “She’s been in homes.
 She’s been in hospitals.
 She’s been in nursing homes.
 She’s been on canoes.
 She’s been in airplanes.
 This was [all done] through a network of lay people across Canada.”

-At one point, the image of Our Lady was in the care of Graydon Nicholas, the former lieutenant governor of New Brunswick who, 2013, described being “Our Lady’s chauffeur” through the Maritimes, Ontario and Quebec.
+Over the course of several years, the image of Our Lady was in the care of Graydon Nicholas, the former lieutenant governor of New Brunswick who, 2013, described being “Our Lady’s chauffeur” through the Maritimes, Ontario and Quebec.

 An estimated 15,000 people, on the East coast of Canada and area alone, have had “the grace-filled experience of the Missionary Image of Our Lady of Guadalupe” between 2006-2013, Nicholas wrote in a reflection.